hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 New `TssEncryptionKeyTransaction` handle workflow:

 * Upon receipt of a `TssEncryptionKeyTransaction`:
-  1. Add the public key to the `TssBaseService` state.
+  1. Add the transaction to the `TssBaseService` state for the node sending it
-  2. Disable any mechanism created for resending the transaction.
+  2. If the public key added belongs to this node, disable any mechanism created for resending the transaction.
-  3. Check condition for resuming normal execution.
+  3. Check the conditions for resuming normal execution.

 Resuming / Proceeding with Normal Execution: